Renew an Org

 All recognized student organizations can use a UW-Stout email account to manage communication for their organization.
 Existing organization members that need to gain access to their org email can refer to the Org Email Access Directions on OrgSync.

-The Involvement Center will receive mail for student organizations.
+The Involvement Center will accept mail for student organizations, but not packages.
 Every Friday your organization will be notified if you have mail to pick up.
 Mail can be picked up during the hours of the Involvement Center front desk (Monday-Thurs: 9am-7pm, Fri: 9am-4pm).

 Expecting mail and need the address?
 Organizations can use the following: